 I think everyone should watch this because clever and funny and simply great.
 I’m so very sad there is no more to see.
 It ties up nicely at the end of season one, where you can see that it could do more (like it originally planned) but doesn't have to.
 I could watch this show forever and ever.
 The writers were going to begin the next season in a new city which would have been awesome.
 I would do cartwheels if I heard it was coming back and relaunching like it intended to.

 As mentioned earlier, these writers did The Good Wife and other sites say that this show actually has hints of some of the subplots of that show.
 I’ve never seen The Good Wife, so I don’t know, but I almost want to give it a crack based on how good this was.

 Brain Dead is reminiscent of a body snatchers theme with great acting, great characters and hilarious plot lines all sticky taped together into a fabulous clever, one season series.
-People on forums have stated that they liked Santa Clarita Diet so they liked this but to be honest, even though I’m a zombie fan, this was better than Santa Clarita Diet.
+People on forums have stated that they liked Santa Clarita Diet so they liked this but even though I’m a zombie fan, this was much better than Santa Clarita Diet.

 Watch it on Stan, TenPlay, and www.globaltv.com.

 How can you not LOVE this intro song to Brain Dead